SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 In order to proof his manhood, Estha BC attempting to carefully ride above emotions (cans).
 This restraint of emotions ("sing outside"), of course, lead to him being abused.

+### The Bottling Process Ultimately Leads to Downfall
 - BF Rahel "canned" by principle due to her childlike nature
 - BB Industrial botteling machine for sealing bottles leads to financial slide
 - DA Factory floor as gloomy after family is seperated